thesse1/webmethods-api-gateway-staging/README.md

 In addition to that, the test results are published into the Azure DevOps test results framework.

 All pipelines must be triggered manually by clicking on `Run pipeline`.
 It is also possible to define triggers to start the pipelines automatically for specific events, e.g., Git commit, PR, successful completion of some other Azure DevOps pipeline (even in another Azure DevOps project in the same organization).

+You might want to configure an API deployment pipeline (for DEV) to be triggered automatically by an API export.
+This will automatically test every new API (version) and keep the DEV environment in sync with the API configurations in the Git repository.

 Parallel running build jobs using the same BUILD environment must be avoided because they might interfere with each other.
 By default, the API Gateway Staging solution will use Azure DevOps pipeline environments with exclusive locks in order to avoid running multiple build jobs on the same BUILD environment in parallel.